sarimabbas/intrepid/README.md

 Use the Markdown image syntax.
 All these links will remain unchanged.

-### Supported embed services
+### Embeds

-Paste in a URL from one of these services and click the Embed button in the toolbar.
+Paste in a URL from any of the services below and click the Embed button in the toolbar.

 - YouTube
 - Vimeo

+Recommend a service (that is ideally embedded via Iframe) by opening an issue.

+### Bookmarks

+Paste in a URL from anywhere and click the Bookmark button in the toolbar.
+You will see a detailed preview of the link.

 ## Reading list